MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftItemWizard.md

 ## Getting Started

-The first step is to install the Block Wizard plugin.
+The first step is to install the Item Wizard plugin.

 1. In Blockbench, go to **File** > **Plugins...**, switch to the **Available** tab, and enter **"Minecraft Item Wizard"** into the search bar.
 1. Find the Item Wizard plugin and select **Install**.